percona/percona-server/doc/source/management/utility_user.rst

 This variable was added in |Percona Server| 8.0.20-11.

 This variable allows a comma-separated list of extra access dynamic privileges to grant to the utility user.
-The supported values for the dynamic prvilieges are:
+The supported values for the dynamic privileges are:

 * APPLICATION_PASSWORD_ADMIN
 * AUDIT_ADMIN